 We know your dog’s genetics plays and important part.
 We know that deep chested and large-bodied dogs are at greater risk.
 We know that the chances of GDV increase with age.
 But the underlying causes lie deeply buried in your dogs “second brain” its autonomic nervous system.

 The autonomic nervous system is the part of your dog’s brain that controls unconscious activity.
-That includes the actions of the muscles that propel food through the digestive system. (ref) Besides the digestive system, the autonomic nervous system controls most of the body functions one does not conscious think about – things like blood pressure, heart beat and breathing rate.
+That includes the action of the specialized muscles (smooth muscle) that propel food through your dog’s digestive system.
+Besides the digestive system, the autonomic nervous system controls most of the body functions one does not conscious think about – things like blood pressure, heart beat and breathing rate.
 The highway that leads from its command center in the brain (the hypothalamus) to your dog’s digestive system and stomach is a branch of the dog’s vagus nerve.

-GD is a gastric motility issue – a slow down in the ability of your dog’s stomach to rhythmically pass food from its stomach to its intestine. (ref) Some call this delayed gastric transit time.
+GD is a gastric motility issue – a slow down in the ability of your dog’s stomach to rhythmically pass food from its stomach to its intestine.
+Some call this delayed gastric transit time.
 It probably occurs considerably more frequently in elderly dogs than we realize.
-Similar slowdown occurs in older humans and older animal models as well. (ref1, ref2, ref3, ref4) The medical term for these malfunctions of the autonomic nervous system is dysautonomia.
+The medical term for these malfunctions of the autonomic nervous system is dysautonomia.
 Since the system can malfunction in a large number of ways, cases of GDV that veterinarians lump together today as a single disease probably have many different underlying causes.
 For instance, stomachs that are contracting normally and convening your dog’s food adequately will still over-fill (=GD) if the stomach’s pyloric valve fails to open.
 Relaxation of your dog’s pyloric valve is another function of its autonomic nerves.
-The signaling mechanism is very complicated and can fail at many points and for many different reasons. (ref1, ref2, ref3)
+The signaling mechanism is very complicated and can fail at many points and for many different reasons. ( read here )

 When your dog’s digestive system is not conveying food properly throughout its length, other things occur.
-One of them is a change in the species of bacteria and fungi that find your dog’s intestinal tract hospitable – its intestinal biome.
+One of them is a change in the species of bacteria and fungi that find your dog’s intestinal tract hospitable – its intestinal microbiome.
 Past studies indicate that dogs that are prone to GDV-type issues are also more prone to inflammatory bowel disease (IBD).
-IBD has also been associated with changes in the type of bacteria that inhabit your dog’s stomach and intestines (its gastrointestinal tract). (ref) The condition is called dysbiosis. (ref)
+IBD has also been associated with changes in the type of bacteria that inhabit your dog’s stomach and intestines (its gastrointestinal tract). ( read here ) The condition is called dysbiosis. ( read here )

-In 2017, researchers in Seattle WA, knowing that Great Danes are highly prone to GDV, explored the possibility that the dogs that experienced GDV were, in some way, genetically different from those that didn’t.
+A few years ago, researchers in Seattle WA, knowing that Great Danes are highly prone to GDV, explored the possibility that the dogs that experienced GDV were, in some way, genetically different from those that didn’t.
 Their results appeared to show that the immune systems of the dogs that experienced GDV were having problems telling the difference between “good” bacteria – necessary for proper stomach emptying – and “bad” bacteria that inhibited the process.
 If that imbalance in bacteria is the cause or the result of GDV and IBD remains to be explored.
-You can read there study here and a commentary on it here.

-We know that age also changes the dynamics of the intestinal immune system as well as the ability of the stomach and intestines to propel food as it should. (ref) But other veterinarians suggest that the reason GDV affects older dogs is that, with time, the ligaments that support your dog’s stomach become flabby and allow the organ to flip over.
+We know that age also changes the dynamics of the intestinal immune system as well as the ability of the stomach and intestines to propel food as it should. ( read here ) But other veterinarians suggest that the reason GDV affects older dogs is that, with time, the ligaments that support your dog’s stomach become flabby and allow the organ to flip over.
 Particularly when your dog is deep chested.

 If My Dog Is One Of The Breeds That Is Prone To GDV Are There Things I Can Do That Might Prevent It?

 No one has found medications that are effective in preventing GDV, GD or simple Bloat in dogs.
-There has been work in developing drugs that promote stomach emptying (decrease gastric transit time) in humans; but the results have not been breathtaking. (ref) If some GDV cases are due to pyloric valve spasm, perhaps sildenafil might be helpful.
-It appears to be in megaesophagus. (ref) I do not know of its prior use in dogs for GDV or GD and I would be very hesitant to give a bloat-prone dog that medication if abnormally high pyloric valve tone had not been adequately documented.
+There has been work in developing drugs that promote stomach emptying (decrease gastric transit time) in humans; but the results have not been breathtaking.
+When some GDV cases are due to pyloric valve spasm, some believe that sildenafil medication might be helpful.
+The drug appears to be in megaesophagus.
+I do not know of its prior use in dogs for GDV or GD and I would be very hesitant to give a bloat-prone dog that medication if abnormally high pyloric valve tone had not been adequately documented.

 But there are other things you can that might lower the chances of GDV occurring:

 Some owners of GDV dogs have described their pets as “greedy” eaters.
-I do not know if that is generally true. (ref) There are even veterinarians who believe that it is possible that the weight of large meals stretch the ligaments that would normally prevent a dog’s stomach from “flipping” over (volvulus) (ref) Some stretching of that ligamental system also occurs during normal aging.
+I do not know if that is generally true.
+There are even veterinarians who believe that it is possible that the weight of large meals stretch the ligaments that would normally prevent a dog’s stomach from “flipping” over (volvulus).
+Some stretching of that ligamental system also occurs during normal aging.

 Some breeders believed that heavy exercise just before or after eating can bring on GDV.
 I do not know if that is true.
-But others have found that moderate exercise before and after meals was actually beneficial. (ref1, ref2)
+But others have found that moderate exercise before and after meals was actually beneficial. ( read here )

 Many believe that a diet of dry dog chow is more likely to cause GDV that a diet or fresh or canned food.
 According to that theory, dogs tend to drink a large amount of water subsequent to consuming dry kibble.
 The kibble swells and the stomach inflates.
 In my opinion that, in itself, is more likely to cause the “simple bloat” discussed at the end of this article that GDV.
 But I cannot tell you that with certainty either.

-Two studies I know of linked GDV to the size of food particles – finding that dogs fed a coarser chunk meat diet was less likely to experience GDV than ones fed a fine particle diet. (ref1, ref2) I have always been a fan of cooking at home for your dog.
+Two studies I know of linked GDV to the size of food particles – finding that dogs fed a coarser chunk meat diet was less likely to experience GDV than ones fed a fine particle diet.
+I have always been a fan of cooking at home for your dog.
 Doing so lets you control food consistency as well as ingredients.
-Read about that here and here.
+Read about special diets you can prepare here and here.

-Others have found that having fats or oils within the first four ingredients listed on a dry dog food label appeared to increase the chances of GDV in dogs. (ref) Dietary fat is thought to slow stomach emptying.
-And studies in laboratory animals tend to back that up. (ref1, ref2) So I would feed my GDV-prone dog a low fat diet.
+Others have found that having fats or oils within the first four ingredients listed on a dry dog food label appeared to increase the chances of GDV in dogs. ( read here ) Dietary fat is thought to slow stomach emptying.
+And studies in laboratory animals tend to back that up. ( read here & here ) So I would feed my GDV-prone dog a low fat diet.
 Fat is not a necessary nutrient for dogs.
 How the fiber content of a diet affects your dog’s gastric emptying time remains unknown.

-One report suggested that greater than 80% of GDV dogs will experience a future GDV event and die with in a year if a gastropexy is not performed. (ref) When dogs are just too weak to tolerate the extended surgical time required to perform the gastropexy, a second operation to do so can be postponed until your dog is stronger.
-At that time, the gastropexy can often be performed through two much smaller incisions. (ref)
+One report suggested that greater than 80% of GDV dogs will experience a future GDV event and die with in a year if a gastropexy is not performed. ( read here ) When dogs are just too weak to tolerate the extended surgical time required to perform the gastropexy, a second operation to do so can be postponed until your dog is stronger.
+At that time, the gastropexy can often be performed through two much smaller incisions.